9nate-drake/Comfyui-SecNodes/README.md

 **Notes:**
 - **Model Selection**: Dynamically shows available models in `ComfyUI/models/sams/` directory
   - Download at least one model format (see Model Download section above)
-  - Models are loaded in their **native precision** (FP8 stays FP8, no upconversion!)
+  - Models are loaded in their **native precision** (preserves memory benefits of model format)
-  - This preserves all memory benefits of smaller model formats
+  - FP16 and BF16 have identical sizes (7.35GB) - choose based on GPU preference
 - **Config files**: Bundled in this repo - no separate download needed for single-file models
 - **Device options dynamically adapt** to your system:
   - 1 GPU system: Shows `auto`, `cpu`, `gpu0`